iasonstas/react_layout/README.md

 ## Constants

 Every object with constant value is not in the scope of a function, because it slows down the performace of the app due to rerendering.
-example: Regexes in post form.
+example: Regex in post form.

-## Coding friendly
+## Programmer friendly

-Splitting my code into smaller files improving code flow and readability coul help debugging also.
+Splitting code into smaller files improving code flow and readability could help debugging also.

 ## SEO friendly